KrashV/starbound-asset-packer-action/README.md

-# 🧳 Asset Packer Action
+# 🧳 Starbound Asset Packer Action

 This GitHub Action runs a Windows-based asset packer (`asset_packer.exe`) to generate `.pak` files from a given folder and config file.
-It’s useful for packaging assets in projects like game mods or custom content.
+It’s useful for packaging Starbound assets to later redistribute or create a GitHub release.

 ## 📦 Features